-Golden Time For Key Stage 1, Golden Time will normally be weekly on a Friday afternoon whereas in Key Stage 2, Golden Time will normally take place on the last Friday of each month.
-Housepoints will be substituted for extra Golden points.
+Golden Time for Key Stage 1 and in Key Stage 2, will normally take place on the last Friday of each month.

 During Golden Time, children may perform any activity they wish following consultation with the class teacher.
 Class teachers are asked to be flexible in rewards and activities available during Golden Time.
-If a child has gained six Golden points they begin activities as soon as Golden Time begins.
-Children with less than six points must sit in an appropriate area in silence and be given time to reflect on how to gain maximum points the following week.